kennyworkman/genotoxic-be/README.md

 - Defining "Genotoxicity"
 - Designing an experiment to evaluate BE behavior

+Slides can be found in `presentation.md`.

+Was presented to the Latch engineering team on September 20th, 2023.

 [^1]: Fiumara, M., Ferrari, S., Omer-Javed, A. et al. Genotoxic effects of base and prime editing in human hematopoietic stem cells.
 Nat Biotechnol (2023). https://doi.org/10.1038/s41587-023-01915-4